Autologous Fat Transfer

 While results from fat grafting can be long-lasting, many Plastic Surgeons do not consider them permanent or predictable.
 Fat survival can vary from patient to patient and from procedure to procedure.
 Secondary and even tertiary treatments may be needed, especially in areas of the anatomy that have thinner soft tissue (such as the juncture of the lower lid and cheek).

-Nonetheless, for patients who would prefer a more natural approach without the use of foreign material, fat grafting, particularly in combination with autologous stem cells, can be a fine option.
+Nonetheless, for patients who would prefer a more natural approach without the use of foreign material, fat grafting can be a fine option.
+Dr. Sabry can help you make the right choice.

 Areas typically treated with autologous fat: